Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 {{< /hint >}}

-Modules **MUST** provide the capability to collect deployment/usage telemetry, via a blank ARM deployment, as detailed in [Telemetry](/Azure-Verified-Modules/help-support/telemetry/) further.
-Telemetry data should be collected on the "top level" `main.bicep` or `main.telemetry.tf` file.
+Modules **MUST** provide the capability to collect deployment/usage telemetry as detailed in [Telemetry](/Azure-Verified-Modules/help-support/telemetry/) further.

 To highlight that AVM modules use telemetry, an information notice **MUST** be included in the footer of each module's `README.md` file with the below content.
 (See more details on this requirement, [here](https://docs.opensource.microsoft.com/releasing/general-guidance/telemetry/).)